 Figure made by P2PMarketData based on numbers from the Cambridge Center for Alternative Finance

-Here, it is worth noting that the top 3 countries – France, Germany and Netherlands – account for 45.6% of the volume of mainland Europe and that all three countries managed to maintain their positions with France and Netherlands losing and Germany gaining a bit of market share.
-However, Italy was able to achieve a strong growth rate of 89.4% coming from a high volume already and could be a challenger to enter the top 3 if it can keep up this rate of growth.
-Other countries with fast growth rates coming from relatively high volumes are Sweden going from #9 to #6 and Georgia staying in #7.
+Here, it is worth noting that the top 3 countries – France, Germany, and Netherlands – account for 45.6% of the volume of mainland Europe and that all three countries managed to maintain their positions with France and Netherlands losing and Germany gaining a bit of market share.
+However, Italy was able to achieve a strong growth rate of 89.4% coming from a high volume already, and could be a challenger to enter the top 3 if it can keep up this rate of growth.
+Other countries with fast growth rates coming from relatively high volumes are Sweden going from #9 to #6 and Georgia staying at #7.
 Some countries coming from lower volumes experienced even more impressive growth rates jumping several places.
-Here, highlights are Poland with a growth of 273.5% going from #13 to #9 and Latvia with a growth of 239.5% going from #16 to #11.
+Here, highlights are Poland with a growth of 273.5% going from #13 to #9, and Latvia with a growth of 239.5% going from #16 to #11.